Natacha, by François Walthery

 Benoît Brisefer - 'Lady d'Olphine' (1972).

-Walthéry also participated in the artwork of several 'Smurfs' stories, as well as the 'Johan et Pirlouit' episode 'Le Sortilège de Maltrochu' (1967, 1969).
+At Studio Peyo, Walthéry also participated in the artwork of several 'Smurfs' stories, as well as the 'Johan et Pirlouit' episode 'Le Sortilège de Maltrochu' (1967, 1969).
 Other assistants who worked for Peyo during Walthéry's time with the studio were Derib, Daniel Kox, Lucien De Gieter, Marc Wasterlain, André Benn and Albert Blesteau.
-Walthéry and his studio colleague Gos made the illustrations of a promotional manual for conscripts, which appeared as a supplement to the Belgian edition of Spirou magazine in June 1967.
+Walthéry and his studio colleague Gos made the illustrations of a promotional manual for conscripts, which appeared as a June 1967 supplement to the Belgian edition of Spirou magazine.
 In their spare time, the two men also developed some of their own projects.
-One of these was a short story about 'Roland Labricole' (1968), an obvious caricature of Gos and a zealous handyman.
+One of these was a short story about 'Roland Labricole' (1968), starring a zealous handyman and an obvious caricature of Gos.

 Double vol, by Walthery